 Do I pay attention to their unique, particular (and, sometimes, peculiar) characteristics?

-So, it made me think a little deeper about each of their personalities and quirks… My eldest son is the sweetest, most gentle old soul that looks at life deeply and with insight.
-My second eldest son tends to take on life with real gusto, energy and curiosity (and tells me everyday that I look beautiful).
-My daughter is “Little Miss Independent”, mothering anyone that is younger than her, and is definitely a free spirit.
+So, it made me think a little deeper about each of their personalities and quirks… My eldest son is the sweetest, most gentle old soul.
+And looks at life deeply and with insight.
+My second eldest son tends to take on life with real gusto, energy, and curiosity (and tells me every day that I look beautiful).
+My daughter is “Little Miss Independent”, mothering anyone that is younger than her and is definitely a free spirit.
 Now for my baby… She lights up the room with her smile, takes after her brother by taking on the world around her with enthusiasm to learn, and often walks up to me just to give me an unexpected cuddle.
-Man these kids melt my heart!
+Man, these kids melt my heart!

 Do we remind ourselves of these kinds of things when those moments of exhaustion, frustration and complete and utter “I Give Up” hit?
 When we are tired of tantrums, screaming, running around, house cleaning, laundry, cooking, work, deadlines, being a single parent, etc… do we then remember the good in our children that make them unique.